yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 ### Front Matter

-Only `title` and `published` are required fields, all other configurations can be safely omitted.
+Only `title` and `published` are required fields, all other configurations can be omitted.

 ```markdown
 ---